-MDPH Office of Public Health Strategy and Communication has developed a series of tools to assist programs prepare for, execute, and verify translations.
-This includes a detailed checklist that illustrates captures and documents the life-cycle of a written document or text based project being translated.
+MDPH Office of Communications has developed a series of tools to assist programs prepare for, execute, and verify translations.
+This includes a detailed checklist that illustrates and documents the life-cycle of a written document or text-based project being translated.